CapitainHolmes/milestone-project-one/README.md

 ## DEPLOYMENT

-Whenever I thought that a page was finished, I deployed it to "**GitHub Pages**".
-I also deployed whenever things were changed/deleted.
+Whenever I thought that a page was finished, I deployed it to "**GitHub Pages**" using version controls found here - [GitHub](https://github.com/evennia/evennia/wiki/Version-Control).

-Can all be found here [milestone-project-one](https://github.com/CapitainHolmes/milestone-project-one)
+All my commits and project be found here [milestone-project-one](https://github.com/CapitainHolmes/milestone-project-one).

 ## CREDIT